eyvind/sega-adapter/README.md

 ## Controller compatibility
 ### Sega controllers

-The adapter is compatible with six-button Mega Drive controllers.
-Buttons X, Y, and Z act as autofire versions of A, B, and C, while the Mode button is not used for anything.
+The adapter is compatible with three- and six-button Mega Drive controllers.
+On six-button controllers, buttons X, Y, and Z act as autofire versions of A, B, and C, while the Mode button is not used for anything.

 Sega Master System controllers are also theoretically supported, including the second button.